 The details of debts outstanding as at 30 June that total more than the disclosure threshold are:

-Election returns: candidates, unendorsed Senate groups and Senate groups endorsed by more than one registered political party must disclose donations and electoral expenditure incurred.
-Returns to the AEC must show:
+Candidates, unendorsed Senate groups and Senate groups endorsed by more than one registered political party must lodge election disclosure returns with the AEC.
+The returns must show:

-People or organisations making donations to candidates in excess of the disclosure threshold must also lodge a donor return.
+People or organisations making donations to candidates or Senate groups in excess of the disclosure threshold must also lodge a donor return.

 Election disclosure returns are made available for public inspection 24 weeks after polling day on this website.
 Annual disclosure returns are similarly made available for public inspection from the first working day in February.